NetLogo/NW-Extension/README.md

 Partitions the turtles in the current snapshot into _nb-clusters_ different groups.
 The [k-means](http://en.wikipedia.org/wiki/K-means_clustering#Standard_algorithm) algorithm is an iterative process that will produce groupings that get better and better until some _convergence-threshold_ or some maximum number of iterations (_max-iterations_) is reached.

 Currently, `nw:k-means-clusters` uses the _x y coordinates_ of the turtles to group them together, ***not*** their distance in the network.
 This is coming in a future version of the extension.

 The primitive reports a list of lists of turtles representing the different clusters.
 Each turtle can only be part of one cluster.

+Note that k-means include a part of randomness, and may give different results everytime it runs.

-Example:
+##### Example:

     nw:set-snapshot turtles links
     let nb-clusters 10